SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/conditionals/case.rst

 Notes
 =======

 * SQream DB does not support the ``IF ..
 THEN ..
-ELSE`` syntax.
+ELSE`` Syntax.
 A simple case expression can replace it.

 * If no ``ELSE`` is specified, the default result will be ``NULL``.